Web3.js JavaScript Library¶

 Introduction¶

 Web3.js is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with JavaScript.
-Tanssi EVM appchains have an Ethereum-like API that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the Web3.js library to interact with a Tanssi EVM appchain node as if they were doing so on Ethereum.
+Tanssi-powered EVM networks have an Ethereum-like API that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the Web3.js library to interact with a Tanssi EVM network node as if they were doing so on Ethereum.
 For more information on Web3.js, check out their documentation site.

-In this guide, you'll learn how to set up the Web3.js library for your Tanssi EVM appchain.
-Next, to showcase the library in action, you'll use the Web3.js library to send a transaction and deploy a contract on a Tanssi EVM appchain running in Tanssi's Dancebox TestNet.
-This guide can be adapted for your own Tanssi EVM appchain by simply changing the endpoint.
+In this guide, you'll learn how to set up the Web3.js library for your Tanssi EVM network.
+Next, to showcase the library in action, you'll use the Web3.js library to send a transaction and deploy a contract on a Tanssi EVM network running in Tanssi's Dancebox TestNet.
+This guide can be adapted for your own Tanssi EVM network by simply changing the endpoint.

 Note